UI-Research/r4ds-exercises/docs/03-data-visualization.md

 relate to this plot?

 Empty cells occur when there are no observations within a specific combination of facet variables.
-We see in the below plot that there are no vehicles with 4wd and 5 cylinders.
+For instance, in the given plot there are no vehicles with 4wd and 5 cylinders, which matches the empty cell with `facet_grid(drv ~ cyl)`.

 ```r